Smithsonian/cheby_checker/cheby_checker/README.md

  - The main work-horse of the package, based around MSC (Multi Sector Cheby) class.
  - Contains functionalities to fit MSC to nbody data, evaluate MSCs for ephemeris (see below), calculate RA,Dec from Cartesians, etc etc
- - See notebooks/Demonstrate_Orbital_Chebyshev_Functionality.ipynb

- ##### I suspect that this notebook is incomplete / has only been shown to explicitly work for the first ~half of the cells.
+ - See notebooks/Demonstrate_Orbital_Chebyshev_Functionality.ipynb [ *I suspect that this notebook is incomplete / has only been shown to explicitly work for the first ~half of the cells*].
  - explicit tests do *not* seem to exist, so should be extracted from the demo notebook.

  ### precalc & sql